 First, who am I and why should you take travel advice from me?
 My name is Kara, I’m the gal behind Whimsy Soul (follow me on Instagram @thewhimsysoul HERE.)
 I grew up in the Midwest and ran away to San Francisco because winters suck (seriously.)
-My big passion in life is helping other women feel confident in themselves and confident to explore the world around them.
 When it comes to travel, I understand that you don’t want your days off from work to go to waste.
 You also aren’t looking to blow your entire paycheck on one vacation.
 So I dig deep for you.
-I find the prettiest hotels, the best eats, the coolest things to see in a destination and round up all that advice with other helpful tips like how to navigate local transportation into one huge travel guide.
-I try most things out myself to see if it really lives up to the hype, so you can go explore without any FOMO.
+I find the prettiest hotels, the best eats, the coolest things to see in a destination and round up all that advice with other helpful tips like how to navigate local transportation and have put it into one Santa Monica travel guide.
 Read on to find my list of fun things do in Santa Monica and Venice!
-If you have any questions, pop them in the comments below or DM me on Instagram.
+If you have any questions, pop them in the comments below or DM me on Instagram,

 We stayed at cute Airbnb’s since there are so many great affordable ones in the area.
 Use THIS link to get $35 off your first Airbnb stay!
 I would also recommend staying at Hotel Georgian right on the beach in Santa Monica!

-1. Santa Monica Pier: The pier is, of course, that main attraction to Santa Monica.
-I suggest getting there earlier than later to explore it without being over crowded by other tourists.
+1. Santa Monica Pier: The Santa Monica Pier is, of course, that main attraction to Santa Monica.
+I suggest getting there earlier than later to explore it without being overcrowded by other tourists.
 Most of the rides start at 11am.
 We got there around 10am and loved the amount of room we had.
+It was basically empty on the pier, so if you want to come to take photos of Santa Monica Pier, I suggest arriving before it opens in the morning!
 Read more here.
-Make sure to ride the Ferris Wheel!
-It costs $8.25 per person.

 2. The Beach: Nothing like SoCal beaches!
-Santa Monica has an endless beach filled with volleyball courts.
+Santa Monica beach has an endless beach filled with volleyball courts and views.
 Bring an umbrella, drinks and snacks and even a volleyball if that’s your thing!
-Northern California beaches are cold and dirty, so it was a refreshing change.
+Northern California beaches are cold and dirty, so it was a refreshing change from what I’m used to in San Francisco.
+Don’t forget the sunscreen!

 5. Have Beers On A Patio: San Francisco doesn’t have many outdoor drinking areas.
 The locals think it’s “too cold”.
 After living in Minneapolis which is littered with outdoor patios and rooftops, I grew to love a long, casual afternoon or evening with a good drink, good friends and a view (read more about that here).
 Santa Monica has tons of patios and rooftops to choose from.
 During the day, I suggest stopping at Dean’s Ocean Front Cafe on the beach.
 For the sunset, make your way to Suite 700, a rooftop bar with great views of the ocean and city below.
 If you are in Venice Beach area, hit up Hotel Erwin’s rooftop bar (this place gives you blankets if you get chilly!)